dez03/unionhacks/README.md

 # unionhacks
-unionhacks website built by issac, dylan and aviel
+unionhacks website built by aviel and isaac

 # Getting Started with Create React App